alexandervoronov/tiny-transaction-processor/README.md

 The described assumptions are covered by tests.
 As a trade-off towards conciseness/readability of the tests, I didn't test for exact for exact errors being reported.
 In a production system would in order to have more confidence that the test covers the intended code path.
+All the tests for both CSV parsing and transaction processing are in _tests_ folder and can be run with `cargo test`.

 ### Thoughts on performance and scaling